osk-8/ScooterRentalApp/README.md

-# ScooterRentalApp-
+# ScooterRentalApp
-Simple API with Node.js and psql Database
+API with Node.js and psql Database